 The microelement profile of lymph nodes changes during aging [3].
 There is a decrease in the content of most trace elements of Zn (1.2 times), Se (1.2-1.5 times), Cu (1.2-1.4 times), Fe (1.3-1.4 times) with an increase in the content of Mn in lymph nodes of different localization in old age (table.
 1).
 The accumulation of trace elements occurs with a low level of their content in the lymph nodes of old animals.
 There are the highest levels of Mn, Fe, Zn and the lowest Se in the inguinal lymph node.
-It exceeds in 1.4-1.5 times the content of Se in tracheobronchial and inguinal lymph nodes.
+There is a high concentration of Se in the mesenteric lymph node.
+It exceeds in 1.4-1.5 times the content of Se in the tracheobronchial and inguinal lymph nodes.
 There are low levels of Mn, Fe, Zn and Se in the tracheobronchial lymph node.
 The content of Cu does not differ in lymph nodes of different localization.
-The results indicate an imbalance of trace elements in the formed microelement profile of lymph nodes.
+The results indicate an imbalance of trace elements in the formed microelement profile of lymph nodes, reflecting the age-induced changes of structure and function of lymph nodes.